 (1) Every vehicle that is operated after the coming into operation of this Act is required to be licensed under this Part.

-(2) This section does not apply to any journey made for reward by a motor vehicle, that is not a commercial goods vehicle or omnibus, on any occasion with respect to which the Minister is satisfied that a special emergency justified the making of the journey.
+(2) This section does not apply to any journey made for reward by a motor vehicle, that is not a commercial goods vehicle, on any occasion with respect to which the Minister is satisfied that a special emergency justified the making of the journey.

 [(3) deleted]